Sumit4507/BrandName_Generator/README.md

 Running the program
 -clone this repo

-running with Node
+running with Node,
-install npm
+install npm,npm index.js,
 Go to localhost:3000